brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 30. **Inventory-ADGroups-their-Members.ps1**: Streamlines the retrieval and documentation of AD group and their member information, aiding in audit and compliance efforts.

+31. **Manages-Disabled-Expired-ADUserAccounts.ps1**: Automates the disabling of expired user accounts within an Active Directory environment, enhancing security and compliance by ensuring inactive accounts are promptly deactivated.

-31. **Manages-FSMO-Roles.ps1**: Facilitates the management of Flexible Single Master Operations (FSMO) roles within an Active Directory forest.
+32. **Manages-FSMO-Roles.ps1**: Facilitates the management of Flexible Single Master Operations (FSMO) roles within an Active Directory forest.
 This script allows administrators to retrieve the current FSMO role holders and transfer these roles to specified domain controllers.

-32. **Move-ADComputer-betweenOUs.ps1**: Facilitates the relocation of computer accounts between OUs within AD, simplifying organizational structure adjustments.
+33. **Move-ADComputer-betweenOUs.ps1**: Facilitates the relocation of computer accounts between OUs within AD, simplifying organizational structure adjustments.

-33. **Move-ADUser-betweenOUs.ps1**: Simplifies the process of moving user accounts between OUs within AD, aiding in organizational structure adjustments.
+34. **Move-ADUser-betweenOUs.ps1**: Simplifies the process of moving user accounts between OUs within AD, aiding in organizational structure adjustments.

-34. **Organize-CERTs-Repository.ps1**: Organizes all SSL/TLS certificates by issuer names.
+35. **Organize-CERTs-Repository.ps1**: Organizes all SSL/TLS certificates by issuer names.
 The script provides a user-friendly folder browser for selecting source and target directories, efficiently categorizing certificates into issuer-named directories.

-35. **Purge-ExpiredCAs-Explicitly.ps1**: Focuses on the targeted removal of expired CA certificates, ensuring the trustworthiness of the certificate infrastructure.
+36. **Purge-ExpiredCAs-Explicitly.ps1**: Focuses on the targeted removal of expired CA certificates, ensuring the trustworthiness of the certificate infrastructure.

-36. **Purge-ExpiredCAs-viaGPO.ps1**: Assists in removing outdated Certification Authority (CA) certificates through GPO, maintaining a secure and current certificate environment.
+37. **Purge-ExpiredCAs-viaGPO.ps1**: Assists in removing outdated Certification Authority (CA) certificates through GPO, maintaining a secure and current certificate environment.

-37. **Purge-ExpiredCERTs-Repository.ps1**: Searches and removes expired certificate files stored as a files repository.
+38. **Purge-ExpiredCERTs-Repository.ps1**: Searches and removes expired certificate files stored as a files repository.

-38. **Remove-EmptyFiles-or-DateRange.ps1**: Streamlines file management by detecting and deleting empty files and allowing removal of files within a specified date range, thereby optimizing storage and enhancing system organization.
+39. **Remove-EmptyFiles-or-DateRange.ps1**: Streamlines file management by detecting and deleting empty files and allowing removal of files within a specified date range, thereby optimizing storage and enhancing system organization.

-39. **Remove-SharedFolders-and-Drives-viaGPO.ps1**: Automates the management of shared folders on workstations by enabling necessary services, creating required administrative shares, and removing both custom and administrative shares on specified drives, thus ensuring streamlined network share configuration and enhanced security.
+40. **Remove-SharedFolders-and-Drives-viaGPO.ps1**: Automates the management of shared folders on workstations by enabling necessary services, creating required administrative shares, and removing both custom and administrative shares on specified drives, thus ensuring streamlined network share configuration and enhanced security.

-40. **Remove-Softwares-NonCompliance-viaGPO.ps1**: Facilitates the automated, silent removal of specified software packages from workstations, enhancing system security and compliance by ensuring only approved applications are installed.
+41. **Remove-Softwares-NonCompliance-viaGPO.ps1**: Facilitates the automated, silent removal of specified software packages from workstations, enhancing system security and compliance by ensuring only approved applications are installed.

-41. **Rename-DiskVolumes-viaGPO.ps1**: Automates the renaming of disk volumes, utilizing GPO for uniformity and ease of management across workstations.
+42. **Rename-DiskVolumes-viaGPO.ps1**: Automates the renaming of disk volumes, utilizing GPO for uniformity and ease of management across workstations.

-42. **Reset-ADUserPasswordsToDefault.ps1**: Allows for the bulk resetting of user passwords to a default value within a specified OU, enhancing security management efficiency.
+43. **Reset-ADUserPasswordsToDefault.ps1**: Allows for the bulk resetting of user passwords to a default value within a specified OU, enhancing security management efficiency.

-43. **Reset-and-Sync-DomainGPOs-viaGPO.ps1**: Resets and synchronizes all Domain GPOs.
+44. **Reset-and-Sync-DomainGPOs-viaGPO.ps1**: Resets and synchronizes all Domain GPOs.
 This script is intended to be called by a GPO and scheduled as a task, ensuring that all Group Policies are up-to-date and effectively applied across workstations.

-44. **Restart-NetworkAdapter.ps1**: Restarts the chosen Ethernet adapter.
+45. **Restart-NetworkAdapter.ps1**: Restarts the chosen Ethernet adapter.
 Users can select an adapter from a list, disable it, wait 5 seconds, and re-enable it with a single click.
 Useful for maintaining connections during RDP sessions.

-45. **Retrieve-ADComputer-SharedFolders.ps1**: Searches Active Directory for workstations, checks for any local folder sharing, and logs the results.
+46. **Retrieve-ADComputer-SharedFolders.ps1**: Searches Active Directory for workstations, checks for any local folder sharing, and logs the results.
 Provides a user-friendly GUI for specifying the domain, viewing results, and exporting data to a CSV file.

-46. **Retrieve-ServersDiskSpace.ps1**: Retrieves disk space usage from multiple servers in an Active Directory domain.
+47. **Retrieve-ServersDiskSpace.ps1**: Retrieves disk space usage from multiple servers in an Active Directory domain.
 The script gathers disk space information from all servers and displays the results in a user-friendly text box.

-47. **Retrieve-Windows-ProductKey.ps1**: Retrieves the current Windows Product Key from the registry and displays it in a simple graphical user interface (GUI), while also logging the process and any errors encountered.
+48. **Retrieve-Windows-ProductKey.ps1**: Retrieves the current Windows Product Key from the registry and displays it in a simple graphical user interface (GUI), while also logging the process and any errors encountered.

-48. **Shorten-LongFileNames.ps1**: Efficiently shortens files with long names to prevent system errors and improve file system organization.
+49. **Shorten-LongFileNames.ps1**: Efficiently shortens files with long names to prevent system errors and improve file system organization.

-49. **Synchronize-ADComputerTime.ps1**: Ensures accurate workstation time settings across different time zones, utilizing a GUI for easy adjustments.
+50. **Synchronize-ADComputerTime.ps1**: Ensures accurate workstation time settings across different time zones, utilizing a GUI for easy adjustments.

-50. **Synchronize-All-ForestDCs.ps1**: Automates the synchronization of all Domain Controllers (DCs) within an Active Directory forest across multiple sites, ensuring consistency and up-to-date replication, and retrieves the replication summary.
+51. **Synchronize-All-ForestDCs.ps1**: Automates the synchronization of all Domain Controllers (DCs) within an Active Directory forest across multiple sites, ensuring consistency and up-to-date replication, and retrieves the replication summary.

-51. **Uninstall-SelectedApp.ps1**: Offers a GUI to streamline the uninstallation process of applications, improving administrative efficiency.
+52. **Uninstall-SelectedApp.ps1**: Offers a GUI to streamline the uninstallation process of applications, improving administrative efficiency.

-52. **Unjoin-ADComputer-and-Cleanup.ps1**: Simplifies the process of safely removing a computer from a Windows domain, including cleanup actions, via an intuitive GUI.
+53. **Unjoin-ADComputer-and-Cleanup.ps1**: Simplifies the process of safely removing a computer from a Windows domain, including cleanup actions, via an intuitive GUI.

-53. **Unlock-SMBShareADUserAccess.ps1**: Quickly resolves SMB Share access issues, ensuring uninterrupted user access to shared network resources.
+54. **Unlock-SMBShareADUserAccess.ps1**: Quickly resolves SMB Share access issues, ensuring uninterrupted user access to shared network resources.

-54. **Update-ADComputer-Descriptions.ps1**: Facilitates the updating of workstation descriptions in AD, using a GUI for streamlined data entry and management.
+55. **Update-ADComputer-Descriptions.ps1**: Facilitates the updating of workstation descriptions in AD, using a GUI for streamlined data entry and management.

-55. **Update-ADComputer-Winget-Explicit.ps1**: Leverages the `winget` tool for direct, script-driven software updates, enhancing system security and performance.
+56. **Update-ADComputer-Winget-Explicit.ps1**: Leverages the `winget` tool for direct, script-driven software updates, enhancing system security and performance.

-56. **Update-ADComputer-Winget-viaGPO.ps1**: Automates the process of updating software on Windows workstations through `winget`, with deployment via Group Policy for ease and efficiency.
+57. **Update-ADComputer-Winget-viaGPO.ps1**: Automates the process of updating software on Windows workstations through `winget`, with deployment via Group Policy for ease and efficiency.

-57. **Update-ADUserDisplayName.ps1**: Retrieves users whose email addresses match a specified filter, extracts the first and last names from the email, converts them to uppercase, and updates the display name accordingly.
+58. **Update-ADUserDisplayName.ps1**: Retrieves users whose email addresses match a specified filter, extracts the first and last names from the email, converts them to uppercase, and updates the display name accordingly.

-58. **Update-DNS-n-Sites-Services.ps1**: Automates the process of updating reverse DNS zones and Active Directory Sites and Services subnets based on DHCP scope data.
+59. **Update-DNS-n-Sites-Services.ps1**: Automates the process of updating reverse DNS zones and Active Directory Sites and Services subnets based on DHCP scope data.

-59. **NEXT COMING SOON**: Stay tuned for more innovative and efficient PowerShell scripts that will continue to enhance system administration efficiency and effectiveness.
+60. **NEXT COMING SOON**: Stay tuned for more innovative and efficient PowerShell scripts that will continue to enhance system administration efficiency and effectiveness.

 ## Additional Assistance
 All script codes can be edited and customized to suit your preferences and requirements.
 For further help or detailed information regarding prerequisites and environment setup, please consult the README.md file in the main root folder.